 Paul M. Kennedy, Director of ISS, the J. Richardson Dilworth Professor of History, and Distinguished Fellow of the Brady-Johnson Program in Grand Strategy, is responsible for ISS programs funded by the Smith Richardson Foundation, and for ISS’s pre-and post-doctoral fellowship programs.
 He co-teaches the year-long seminar on “Studies in Grand Strategy.”

 His latest book, Engineers of Victory: The Problem Solvers who Turned the Tide in the Second World War, was published in 2013 by Random House.
-He is now working on a study of sea power in the same war, and preparing a new foreward to his classic 1976 book, The Rise and Fall of British Naval Mastery.
+He is now working on a study of sea power in the same war, and recently completed a new foreword to his classic 1976 book, The Rise and Fall of British Naval Mastery.